 Couples who plan to get married this year might be facing a harsh reality to reschedule their dream wedding.
 Due to the unpredictable nature of the situation, we understand that this is a difficult time for couples who are planning for their 2020 weddings.

-If your wedding is taking place in the next couple of weeks, most likely you need to postpone the wedding as our country is currently on a nationwide lockdown.
+If your wedding is taking place in the next couple of weeks.
+Most likely you need to postpone the wedding as our country is currently on a nationwide lockdown.
 While we cannot be certain how long the COVID-19 disease will last, it is thought to be a long-term measure.

 It’s too soon to decide what to do with weddings after this date.
-It’s worth speaking with your venue and vendors in the interim to discuss their views on postponement.
+And it’s worth speaking with your venue and vendors in the interim to discuss their views on postponement.
 Have a date in mind and check they are available.
 Ask if there are any penalties for changing the date.

 At last, you don’t need to panic.
-No matter what happens, you are still getting married to the love of your life and this is just a unique chapter in your story.
+No matter what happens, you are still getting married to the love of your life.
+And this is just a unique chapter in your story.
 And furthermore, we will always be here to support, contact our online customer support anytime if you need any assistance.